robertpeteuil/aws-shortcuts/README.rst

   - keys can be converted using the `puttygen utility <http://stackoverflow.com/questions/3190667/convert-pem-to-ppk-file-format>`_ (installed with PuTTY Suite)

-- Powershell (native part of Windows since Windows XP Service Pack 3, and Windows 7)
+- Powershell (native in of Windows since Windows XP Service Pack 3)

 Configuration
 -------------